Creative Commons License 2023 Volume 10 Issue 2

 Treatment Days

 The number of insects that visited the plot was maintained at a low level of 05.14 insects/seedling on average before canceling from 64th DAS compared to 19.72 insects/seedling in the control, a reduction rate of 73.93%.
 Although at low numbers, the insects remained on the maize plants longer compared to the year 2020 (Figure 3).
-The combination of treatments reduced A. Denuda’s presence time on the plot by 04 days.
+The combination of treatments reduced A. denuda presence time on the plot by 04 days.

-Correlations between numbers of A. Denuda visiting the plot and attack rates
+Correlations between numbers of A. denuda visiting the plot and attack rates

-This study showed that there is a very strong positive correlation between average A. Denuda numbers and attack rates.
+This study showed that there is a very strong positive correlation between average A. denuda numbers and attack rates.
 The different correlation coefficients are 0.88 for the year 2020 (Figure 4a) and 0.92 for the year 2021 (Figure 4b).
 This means that damage increases with insect numbers.
 Therefore, reducing insect numbers on the plot would reduce attacks and in turn, probably improve maize yield.

 a)